MultiSafepay/docs/content/my-account/payouts.md

     To check if your account is fully activated, follow these steps:

     1. Sign in to your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
-    2. Go to **Finance** > **Payouts**.
+       If your account is not fully activated, on the dashboard home page, under **Alerts**, a message appears that your account is incomplete.
-    3. If your account is not fully activated, a red bar appears at the top of the screen with a link to the page where you can upload the documents required to approve your account.
+    2. Click **Go to activation**.

-    The Risk Team then checks and approves your account details and the information on your site.
+    We check and approve your account details and the information on your site.
 Once approved, we will send you an email that your account is fully activated.

     </details>